Having decided on timing, you’re now ready to visit your harem one last time. Before you do so, check on the two

 No user, if given the chance of going back to the time before they became hooked, with the knowledge they have now, would opt to start.
 Tens of thousands who successfully kick the habit for many years lead perfectly happy lives, only to get trapped once again.
 I trust this book will help you to find it relatively easy to stop.
 But be warned, users who find it easy to stop find it just as easy to start again.
 Do not fall for this trap.

-No matter how long you’ve stopped for or how confident you are never going to become hooked again, make it rule for life not to watch porn for any reason.
-Resist the allusions and innuendos in the media, and remember how they’re pushing their image of ‘openness’ by bringing porn into the mainstream; unaware that porn, internet porn and compulsive masturbation are killers of relationships and of the personal sense of well-being for a huge number of men and some women.
+No matter how long you’ve stopped for or how confident you are never going to become hooked again, make it a rule for life not to watch porn for any reason.
+Resist the allusions and innuendos in the media, and remember how they’re pushing their image of ‘openness’ by bringing porn into the mainstream, unaware that porn and compulsive masturbation are killers of relationships and of the personal sense of well-being for a huge number of men and increasing numbers of women.

-Remember, that the first peek or visit will do nothing for you.
+Remember that that first peek or visit will do nothing for you.
 You’ll have no withdrawal pangs to relieve and it will make you feel awful.
 What it will do is put the pleasure of the dopamine rush into your mind and brain, and a little voice at the back of your mind will be telling you that you want other one.
 Then you’ve got the choice of being miserable for a while, or starting the whole filthy chain again.